 The screenings are administered in private settings.
 Screeners discuss the results with participants confidentially, recommending visits to various professional practitioners if warranted.

-For more on the Alzheimer’s Foundation’s educational programs, go to its website or call its hotline at 866-232-8484.
+To learn more about the Alzheimer’s Foundation’s educational programs and to try its online memory screening tools, go to its website or call its hotline at 866-232-8484.